American Forces Network: European operations

 Until the early 1970s, U.S. military television service was provided in Western Europe by Air Force Television at Ramstein Air Base, Germany.
 In the early 1970s, AFN assumed this responsibility for the Armed Forces Radio and Television Service (AFRTS).

 AFN Bremerhaven was the first AFN television station in Europe to broadcast its programming in color.
 The U.S. European Edition of Stars and Stripes (S&S) reported in its Thursday, 21 August 1975, edition that the AFN-Europe Commander, Lt.
 Col. Floyd A. McBride, announced that AFN's first color TV broadcast would begin in Bremerhaven on Monday 25 August 1975.
 As S&S reported, because Bremerhaven's TV operation was so small, only a "Class C" operation, and, at the time, served only one area with TV programming, it was easy to establish the color TV broadcast operation without extensive expense or expansion.

 That next year, S&S reported in its Wednesday, 23 June 1976, edition, that "the long-awaited switch to color by AFN-TV could come by the end of the year for viewers in most of West Germany.
 The only viewers enjoying color right now are those watching the pilot color TV station in Bremerhaven, which went on the air in…1975".

 Finally, on 28 October 1976, AFN television moved from AFTV's old black-and-white studios at Ramstein to the network's new color television studios in Frankfurt.
-In the 1980s the network added affiliates with studio capabilities in Würzburg, Germany, and Soesterberg, the Netherlands, expanding the network to 12 affiliate stations serving American military, DOD-employed civilians and their families estimated to be well-above 350,000 stationed in West Germany, the Netherlands, and Belgium.
+In the 1980s the network added affiliates with studio capabilities in Würzburg, Germany, and Soesterberg, Netherlands, expanding the network to 12 affiliate stations serving American military, DOD-employed civilians and their families estimated to be well-above 350,000 stationed in West Germany, the Netherlands, and Belgium.
 This was accomplished by a system of 112 microwave transmitters operated and maintained by the Army's 5th Signal Command.
 Embassies and other entities of the American government without access to AFN TV signals received a 30-plus hour package mailed weekly of AFN and U.S. programming.
 In April 1984, AFN began broadcasting live news, information and entertainment programming received through an 11-meter satellite dish downlink at AFN network headquarters, in addition to primetime pre-recorded shows and movies received from the Armed Forces Radio-Television Service broadcast center in Hollywood.
 For outlying areas, broadcast feeds of live American sports events were frequently provided by European contractors.

 AFN TV was available in West Berlin until 1994.
 However, it was only available in the American Sector.

 In 1946, AFN Europe headquarters relocated from London to Hoechst Castle on the western edge of Frankfurt.

 In 1966, AFN Europe headquarters relocated to the Dornbusch quarter of Frankfurt, adjacent to Hessischer Rundfunk.

 In 2004, AFN Europe headquarters relocated to Coleman Barracks in Mannheim, Germany.

 In 2014, AFN Europe headquarters relocated to Sembach Kaserne in Sembach, Germany.